About Us

 Our Support Team

-The Nanwakolas Council Board of Directors is comprised of six Directors, with each of the five-member First Nations appointing their own Director and the sixth, the Board President, being appointed by the other Directors.
+The Nanwakolas Council Directors are appointed by the member First Nations.
+The Board President is appointed by the other Directors.
 Directors are generally the Chiefs, or a Councillor, of each of the member First Nations thereby providing a direct link between Nanwakolas and the governing Councils of each member First Nation.